We've independently reviewed this article to make sure it's as accurate as we can make it.

 What’s Best For…

 Let’s do a quick recommendation for different situations.
 If you’re needing a heater specifically for one of these types of cases, the answer is (mostly) quite clear.

-- Bedroom – (oil filled) Bedrooms are all about the noise factor – so infrared typically wins out.
-However, there’s a third option which I think is the hands-down bedroom king.
-And that’s oil-filled heaters.
-Totally silent, these guys hold their warmth for hours – perfect to switch off as you go into bed, but stay cost until you’re asleep.
+- Bedroom – (oil filled) Bedrooms are all about the noise factor – so both options here are very well suited.
+However, there’s a third option, which I think is the hands-down bedroom king: oil-filled heaters.
+Totally silent, these guys hold their warmth for hours – perfect to switch off as you go into bed but stay cost until you’re asleep.
 Check out our full guide to bedroom heaters for more.

 - Garage/Workshop – These types of spaces typically have minimal insulation but plenty of airflow; meaning a convection heater will just burn through money.
 Instead, infrared heaters really shine here – any other option just doesn’t make sense.

-- Patio – As above, patios have infinite air ventilation, so convection heat practically does nothing.
+- Patio – As mentioned above, patios have infinite air ventilation, so convection heat on a patio practically does nothing.
 Instead, infrared is the way to go.
 It keeps you and your loved ones warm, without destroying your electric bill to do it!